42core-team/monorepo/wiki/reference/getters/core_get_obj_filter_first.md

 Which one it is is not defined and unpredictable, but most likely the object matching the condition with the smallest id.

+> [!TIP]
-> **TIP**: Why is this useful? - Because you won't need an array if you want any instance of an object, regardless of which one specifically.
+> Why is this useful? - Because you won't need an array if you want any instance of an object, regardless of which one specifically.
 Like when getting your own core or another one-of-a-kind object.

 ## Signature